-If a staff member finds a student to be in violation of this regulation, the matter will be referred to the dean.
-Consequences to these infractions may include, but are not limited to, loss of privileges, detentions reassignment, suspension and/or expulsion.
+If a staff member finds a student to be in violation of this regulation, the matter will be referred to the Assistant Principal for Student Supports.
+Consequences to these infractions may include, but are not limited to, loss of privileges, detentions, reassignment, suspension, and/or expulsion.